Wal-Mart counting on Latam success to drive US online strategy

 The online retailer has started grocery deliveries in Seattle and Los Angeles and is firming up plans to use drones to deliver packages faster to customers.
 It also plans to launch a marketplace for local services.

-And both Wal-Mart and Amazon face a formidable competitor in Chinese internet giant Alibaba Group Holding Ltd, which launched its first online shopping portal in the United States on Wednesday.
+And both Wal-Mart and Amazon face a formidable competitor in Chinese internet giant Alibaba Group Holding Ltd IPO-ALIB.N, which launched its first online shopping portal in the United States on Wednesday.

 “Wal-Mart seems to be embracing changes faster than in the past and faster than might be expected for a retailer as big as Wal-Mart,” Stifel Nicolaus analyst David Schick said in a note.